 This post may contain affiliate links.

-This year I decided to create my own customizable homeschool planner.
+This year I decided to create my own DIY homeschool planner.
 The planner I usually buy was printed with errors and I couldn’t justify the cost when I would need to add pages.
 I decided that if I needed to print pages to make that planner work, I might as well make my own planner and save my money!

 It is really easy to make your own customizable homeschool planner.
 If only I had known that years ago.
 I could have saved so much money!